 Protecting against modern threats requires the integration of threat, vulnerability and patch functions to increase resiliency.
 Protiviti’s security services help clients manage cybersecurity risks by identifying vulnerabilities across the IT environment, prioritising and managing vulnerability remediation efforts, and monitoring programme success.
 This leads to reduced likelihood of cybersecurity incidents and increased cyber resiliency of the organisation.
 Our specific capabilities include:

 - Determining the programme-level problems that need to be solved and developing questions that can answer whether the problems are being solved or not

 - Evaluating existing technical environments for data sourcing

 - Designing and developing the presentation layer for metrics reporting to allow hierarchical data representation, and developing custom reports/dashboards

-- Creating a governance program to monitor the improvement of the program over time
+- Creating a governance programme to monitor the improvement of the programme over time